 On January 21, 2020, the Centers for Disease Control and Prevention (CDC) and Washington State Department of Health announced the first case of the 2019 Novel Coronavirus (COVID-19) in the United States in Washington State.
 COVID-19 is officially a pandemic - affecting every country on the planet.

 What is COVID-19?
-COVID-19 is a serious respiratory illness caused by a new coronavirus that was not identified in humans before December 2019.
-Some people have recovered on their own, but some people can develop more serious complications, such as pneumonia, and require medical care or hospitalization.
+COVID-19 is a serious respiratory illness, spread from person to person, caused by a new coronavirus that was not identified in humans before December 2019.
+Some people have recovered on their own, but some people can develop more serious complications and require medical care or hospitalization.
 ANYONE can contract the disease and possibly become very ill.

 The risk of COVID-19 is not connected to race, ethnicity or nationality.
 There is no known cure - vaccines and other treatment options are now available.
 Home testing kits are available.
 Please visit covid.gov for more infomation as new developments in the battle against COVID-19 occur.